ymuichiro/quick_learning_symbol_en/08_lock.md

 ## 8.1 Hash Lock

-Hash Lock Transaction allows a transaction that will be announced later as it is stored in every node's partial cache with a hash value till the transaction is announced, while it waits to be fully signed and the transaction can be locked without processing it on the API node.
-It does not lock the tokens owned by the account, it is the transaction subject to the hash value that is locked.
-The cost of a Hash Lock Transaction is 10 XYM and the maximum validity period is approximately 48 hours.
-The locked funds will be refunded to the account when the Hash Lock Transaction is fully signed.
+Hash Lock Transactions enable a transaction to be be announced later.
+The transaction is stored in every node's partial cache with a hash value until the transaction is announced.
+The transaction is locked and not processed on the API node until it is signed by all cosignatories.
+It does not lock the tokens owned by the account but a 10 XYM deposit is paid by the initiator of the transaction.
+The locked funds will be refunded to the initiating account when the Hash Lock transaction is fully signed.
+The maximum validity period of a Hash Lock Transaction is approximately 48 hours, if the transaction is not completed within this time period then the 10 XYM deposit is lost.

 ### Creation of an Aggregate Bonded Transaction.